zakaf/creativity/README.md

 * Removing co-citation from the same paper has been implemented, but not fully debugged due to internet disconnection
 * After reference duplicate removal is implemented, there is a need for large sample debugging

+April 4, 2014 ~ April 5, 2014
+* Reference duplicate (two or more same co-citation getting counted more than once) is now removed, when counting co-citation.
+* Program functionality is somewhat complete, but details have to be checked out.
+* Number of co-citation that each author is involved with is printed out in the second file

 Known/Possible Bugs
 ----------
 * (temporaily fixed, needs testing) When the request is blocked, becuase the program have requested too many queries within certain time frame, error returned by the server is not getting caught by try-except.
 It just says WebFault not defined. (request is only blocked for at most 5 minutes, so try after 5 mins and you will be fine)
 * (Possible) There have been few irregularity in returned data, so there might be error arising due to a lack of debugging.
 So if there is an error with certain input data, please report it to me through email or github with the input that you've had the program run with
 * (Possible) There might be problem, when reading input, so please follow the instruction with input file
-* (solution needed) web of science has two notations of the name. ex) Bilder,R and Bilder,Roberr However, the program is unable to detect that these two names refer to the same person.
+* (has to be considered) web of science has two notations of the name. ex) Bilder,R and Bilder,Roberr However, the program is unable to detect that these two names refer to the same person.

-Issues
+Future Goal
 ----------
-* Every query request automatically pauses 0.5 seconds before requesting result from server (2 queries per second limit set by server) (program takes care of this)
-* User should run this program maximum of 5 times in 5 minutes period.
-(5 authentication requests per 5 minutes limit set by server) (user have to take care of this, but the worst thing that can happen is error popping up and user waiting for 5 minutes or until the time shown in the error)
+* Able to load data from previous search and continue with the search, so that data can add up

 Contact
 ----------